pragdave/earmark/README.md

 * `#id`
 * name=value, name="value", or name='value'

-Malformed attributes are ignored and a warning is issued to stderr
+Malformed attributes are ignored and a warning is issued to stderr.

-If you need to render an IAL like string verbatim escape it, as follows
+If you need to render IAL-like test verbatim escape it:

 `\{:alpha, 42}`

-this of course is not necessary in code blocks or any text line just containing an IAL like string, as in
+This of course is not necessary in code blocks or text lines containing an IAL-like string, as in

-`look at the returned tuple, which should be {:error, "I wish you had'nt done that"}`
+`the returned tuple should be {:error, "I wish you hadn't done that"}`

 For example: